nkestrel/kodi.service.plugin.listcachekeeper/README.md

 **Keeping lists**

 Kodi caches most plugin lists but only keeps the cache files for going backwards to the previous list.
-This addon runs as a service in the background, protecting cache files it encounters for video, music and picture plugins so they are reused rather than deleted.
+This addon runs as a service in the background, protecting cache files it encounters for video, music and picture plugin lists so they are reused rather than deleted.
 Cached lists are much faster to load as they don't need to start any scripts or access the network which is beneficial for lower performance hardware and internet connections.
 Faster systems can also benefit from virtually instant list reshow.

 Cached lists will not refresh when they are shown unless they have expired, so any changes like new items, favorites, categories or search results will